ocroft31/portfolio-Owen-Croft/_projects/9_project.md

 ---
 layout: page
-title: project 9
+title: Cats and Dogs Predictor
-description: another project with an image 🎉
+description: Using Python and RNNs to create an image predictor
-img: assets/img/6.jpg
+img: assets/img/cats_and_dogs.jpg
-importance: 4
+importance: 1
 category: Fun + Learning
 ---